top of page

 Reporting and investigation:

 Once any crime is reported to the police, it will always be fully investigated.
 Suspects are given the opportunity to plead guilty at the first opportunity, if they wish to avoid the costs of investigation.
 The process of investigation can proceed by a standard process, and this process remains as private as is possible, until after the investigation and judgement is concluded, there is no public viewing or media involvement other than what is helpful to the investigation.
 This process would start with immediately visiting the crime scene, if appropriate, and collecting all forensic evidence, and then go through all the other standard phases of investigation, such as carrying out forensic tests, interviewing all witnesses and taking statements, investigating the crime, and following all leads to their ultimate conclusion.
 The investigation will be coordinated by an online algorithm, developed by expert investigators and the government.
 All evidence will be logged to the case, such as forensic reports, videos of witness interviews, and witness statements.
-The investigation is carried out by highly trained investigators, who follow strict disciplined procedures, which give all witnesses all opportunity to freely present the whole truth, without any influences of any form being applied to them.
+The investigation is carried out by highly trained investigators, who follow simple and effective procedures, these procedures give all witnesses all opportunity to freely present the whole truth, without any influences of any form being applied to them.
 The accused is given all opportunities to explain how they are innocent (assuming they pleaded innocent) and defend their position, and any avenues of enquiry opened by them must be fully investigated and corroborated if possible, in order to establish the truth.
 Equally so all other witnesses evidence would be treated in the same way.

 Trial and decision:

 We wish to labour the point that we find it highly dysfunctional that in all criminal courts of law, although the fundamental purpose of trials is to find the truth, no one in a trial is tasked with actually presenting the truth.
 Prosecution and defence lawyers all present their biased version of the truth, call witnesses to support their agenda, and try to discredit witnesses that do not support it.
-How can this ever be the best method of finding the truth, indeed many high profile trials descend into public theatre?
-We believe this system needs abandoning, and replacing with an unbiased presentation of the truth, as follows:
+How can this ever be the best method of finding the truth, indeed many high profile trials descend into public theatre.
+We believe this system needs reviewing, and replacing with an unbiased presentation of the truth, as follows:

 Sentencing: